 Finding Small Foundations

-One of the biggest challenges in pursuing the small donors is that it can be hard to find them.
+One of the biggest challenges in applying to small foundations is that it can be hard to find them.

 If you haven't already invested in a subscription to a donor database, you should consider doing so if you intend to pursue the smaller donors.
 Donor databases are the most efficient way to research donors of any size, but for small donors, the databases are essential.
 Many of the small foundations do not maintain a Web presence, which means Google will not help you get the information you need about the donor's interests or application processes.